Robust Estimation and Inference in Panels with Interactive Fixed Effects: Numerical Evidence

 In the designs considered below, we fix $(\beta, \sigma_U^2, \sigma_V^2) = (0,1,1)$ and vary $N$, $T$, the number of factors $R$, and their strengths controlled by $\kappa_r$.
 The number of simulations in all of the considered designs is 5000.
 As before, we are interested in estimation of and inference on $\beta$.

-In Tables \ref{tab: N100 R1}-\ref{tab: N100 T50 R2 inference}, we report the bias, standard deviation, and rmse for the benchmark LS estimator of \citet{bai2009panel} and for the proposed debiased estimator in various designs with 1 and 2 factors.\footnote{Note that the CCE estimator of \cite{Pesaran2006estimation} would not work in these designs, regardless of whether the factors are strong or not, because the cross-sectional averages of $\lambda_{ir}$ are zeros.} We also report the size of the corresponding tests (with $5\%$ nominal size) and the average length of the CIs (with $95\%$ nominal coverage).
+In Tables \ref{tab: N100 R1}-\ref{tab: N100 T50 R2 inference}, we report the bias, standard deviation, and rmse for the benchmark LS estimator of \citet{bai2009panel} and for the proposed debiased estimator in various designs with 1 and 2 factors.\footnote{Note that the CCE estimator of \cite{Pesaran2006estimation} would not work in these designs, regardless of whether the factors are strong or not, because the cross-sectional averages of $\lambda_{ir}$ equal zero.} We also report the size of the corresponding tests (with $5\%$ nominal size) and the average length of the CIs (with $95\%$ nominal coverage).
+For simplicity and for brevity of the reported results, we assume that the number of factors is known.
+We consider a case when the number of factors is overspecified in Appendix \ref{ssec: MC extended}.

 The LS estimator is heavily biased and the associated tests and CIs are heavily size distorted unless all the factors are strong.
 At the same time, the proposed estimator effectively reduces the ``weak factors'' bias without inflating the variance.
-As a result, the potential efficiency gains from using the debiased estimator can be very large when there is a weak factor, especially for larger sample sizes (see Appendix \ref{sec: MC app} for additional simulation results).
+As a result, the potential efficiency gains from using the debiased estimator can be very large when there is a weak factor, especially for larger sample sizes (see Appendix \ref{ssec: additional simulation results} for additional simulation results).
 Importantly, even if all the factors are strong, the debiased estimator performs comparably to the LS estimator.

 When weak factors are present, the LS CIs can have zero coverage because they are (i) centered around the biased LS estimator and (ii) too short.
 Hence, the average length of the LS CIs is not a proper benchmark to compare the average length of the bias-aware CIs.
 To provide a relevant comparison, we also construct identification robust CIs by inverting the (absolute value of the) LS based t-statistic using appropriate identification robust critical values (instead of $z_{1-\alpha/2}$).
 Specifically, for a given design (here, for fixed $N$, $T$, and $R$), we (numerically) compute the least favorable (over $\kappa$) critical value for the absolute value of the t-statistic based on the LS estimator.
 We also construct analogous CIs by inverting the (absolute value of the) t-statistic based on the debiased estimator using the corresponding least favorable critical values.
 We refer to such CIs as the LS and debiased oracle CIs (because they are based on unknown design-specific least favorable critical values) and report their average length denoted by ``length*'' in the tables below.